firebase/firebase-js-sdk/.changeset/afraid-fishes-repair.md

 'firebase': minor
 ---

-Added a new interface `FirebaseServerApp` which extends FirebaseApp and is intended to bridge state data between client and server runtime environments.
+Added the new `FirebaseServerApp` interface to bridge state data between client and server runtime environments.
+This interface extends `FirebaseApp`.